konskons11/FungID/Readme.md

 B) Image(s) directory text field: Displays the path to the input image dataset.

-C) Train Model button: Click to open a file dialog to select the directory of the input image dataset and once selected, the model training process is inititated.
+C) Train Model button: Click to open a file dialog to select the directory of the input image dataset.
+The input dataset, consisting of images of known fungi species, should be organized in a directory structure, with each subdirectory representing a different species.
+Once the input image dataset is selected, the model training process is inititated.

 D) Progress Bar: Indicates the completion percentage of the training process real-time.